Taking care of yourself and others during the coronavirus outbreak

 While it is important to stay informed, it’s essential that we maintain perspective and support each other as much as possible during the coronavirus outbreak.

-People are looking for a fix around the world
+Remember, people are looking for a fix around the world

-It is reassuring to know there are teams around the world working non-stop to find a fix, or at least reduce the impact of coronavirus through vaccine development and medical professionals helping with local communities every day.
+It is reassuring to know there are teams around the world working non-stop to find the fix, or at least reduce the impact of coronavirus through vaccine development and medical professionals helping with local communities every day.